 If you come to Turkey for summer vacation and want to try Stuffed Mussels, pair it with beer.
 They are the best pairing for hot Turkish summers.
-Below photo may help you to imagine it.
+The below photo may help you to imagine it.

 The Story of Stuffed Mussels

-When I made a research about why only the Mardin city residents are making and selling this delicious food in Turkey, I have learned the sociological truth behind it.
-During the economic crisis in Turkey at 1960s, most of the Mardin city residents migrated to bigger cities to find new income opportunities and Istanbul was one of them.
+When I made research about why only the Mardin city residents are making and selling this delicious food in Turkey, I have learned the sociological truth behind it.
+During the economic crisis in Turkey in the 1960s, most of the Mardin city residents migrated to bigger cities to find new income opportunities and Istanbul was one of them.

 Where to eat Stuffed Mussels?

 You can find numerous Stuffed Mussels sellers both in the streets and at the beaches of Bodrum city.
 But if you want to pair it with a beer in a restaurant, I strongly recommend you to taste this delicious treat at Midyeci Şeyhmuz Ustanın Yeri restaurant in the Gündoğan district of Bodrum city.
 The owner started making and selling this magnificent taste before I was born at 1976.